Trusted WordPress tutorials, when you need them most.

 Awarding points

-On top of all that, you can set content restriction rules, such as requiring students to meet a certain number of points by completing quizzes or reading past articles in a series.
+In addition to these features, you can also set content restriction rules, such as requiring students to meet a certain number of points by completing quizzes or reading past articles in a series.

 Pros of LearnDash:

-• LearnDash has plenty of gamification elements to engage users.
+• It includes plenty of gamification elements to keep users engaged.

 Cons of LearnDash:

-Why We Recommend LearnDash: We like LearnDash because it takes a more dynamic approach to your traditional paywall site.
-Rather than just gating content, LearnDash offers more ways to engage users, such as progress bars, gamification elements, and awards, which is great for building customer loyalty.
+Why We Recommend LearnDash: We like LearnDash because it takes a more dynamic approach than a traditional paywall.
+Instead of just gating content, it offers more ways to engage users, which is great for building customer loyalty.

 Pricing: LearnDash plans start at $199 per year.